 The company behind EzeCheck is EzeRx Health Tech, an Indian MedTech innovator focused on making preventive healthcare accessible.
 EzeRx didn't just supply devices; it ensured the program's success through end-to-end support.
 A dedicated field force of over 20 employees was deployed for the maintenance and calibration of all 640 devices in the field, providing crucial on-ground assurance to the health teams.

 The rollout was methodical and large-scale.
-EzeRx integrated its support system directly with the government's mobile health teams, deploying a dedicated field force of over 20 employees to ensure smooth operations.
-The focus was on sustainable implementation, with EzeRx also responsible for the maintenance and calibration of all devices in the field.
+EzeRx integrated its support system directly with the government's mobile health teams and deployed a dedicated field force of over 20 personnel to ensure operational smoothness.To ensure sustainable implementation, EzeRx takes full responsibility for the maintenance and calibration of all field-deployed devices.

 The numbers from the field paint a clear picture of transformed efficiency.
 The following table compares the key outcomes: